Dave Ritchie (gridiron football): BC Lions

-Montreal Alouettes (II)
+Montreal Alouettes (second stint)

-Ritchie joined the Montreal Alouettes in 1996 in their return to the CFL as he was also on the coaching staff in 1987 when the Alouettes were last in the league.
+Ritchie joined the Montreal Alouettes in 1996 after the Alouetts moved from Baltimore, and as he was also on the coaching staff in 1987 when the Alouettes were last in the league.
 He was promoted to head coach in 1997 and led the team to a 13–5 record, but lost the East Final to the defending Grey Cup champion Toronto Argonauts.
 In 1998, the Alouettes finished with a 12–5–1 record, but lost the East Final on a last second field goal to the Hamilton Tiger-Cats.

-Winnipeg Blue Bombers (II)
+Winnipeg Blue Bombers (second stint)

 Ritchie was hired away from the Alouettes in 1999 because of a more lucrative offer from the Winnipeg Blue Bombers to become their head coach.
 The team had a 3–15 record the year before and Ritchie led the Blue Bombers to a 6–12 record in 1999.
 After an East Final appearance in 2000 with a 7–10–1 record, the Blue Bombers demonstrated dominance in 2001 with a 14–4 record, tied for the most wins in franchise history.
 However, the heavily favoured Blue Bombers were upset by the 8–10 Calgary Stampeders in the 89th Grey Cup game by a score of 27–19.
 Following the game, Ritchie was critical of placekicker, Troy Westwood, who missed three of four field goal attempts in the game.

-Ritchie continued to field strong teams in the following seasons, with a 12–6 record in 2002 and an 11–7 record in 2003, but the team was defeated in the playoffs in both years with no Grey Cup appearances.
+Ritchie continued to coach the Blue Bombers with a 12–6 record in 2002 and an 11–7 record in 2003, but the team was defeated in the playoffs in both years with no Grey Cup appearances.
 On August 8, 2004, with the Blue Bombers losing three in a row with a 2–5 record to begin their season, Ritchie was relieved of head coaching duties.
 He finished his Blue Bomber tenure with the third-most wins in club history.

-BC Lions (II)
+BC Lions (second stint)

 Ritchie was hired by longtime associate, Wally Buono, on February 25, 2005, to become the defensive coordinator on the BC Lions in 2005.
 In 2006, he won his third Grey Cup championship as the Lions won the 94th Grey Cup over the Montreal Alouettes.
 After three seasons with the Lions, Ritchie retired following the end of the 2007 CFL season.
 He was considered for the 2008 Saskatchewan Roughriders head coach position, which he would have accepted, but the position went to Ken Miller.

 Zurich Renegades

-Richie returned to the field in 2011 as head coach of the Zurich Renegades in the top level league in Switzerland Nationalliga A (American football), helping the team reach the semi-finals in 2012.
-He spent two seasons with the team before returning to the United States.
+Ritchie returned to the field in 2011 as head coach of the Zurich Renegades in the top level league in Switzerland, helping the team reach the semi-finals in 2012.
+Overall, he spent two seasons with the team.